CtrlAltMech/mechbot/README.md

 # mechbot version 2

+# About
-mechbot is an IRC bot and was my first major project in python.
-He is constantly being messed with and for the most parts works pretty well.
+ - mechbot is an IRC bot and was my first major project in python and was pretty much abandoned until 8/01/2020 when I started work again.

-For the most part this has been abandoned.
-I may come back to it in the future.
+ - For now all he does is connect and respond to his name.
+He is receiving a major overhaul as I have more knowledge of python now.

+# Requirements
+ - yaml (for now)

+# Install
+ - Clone the repo, make sure yaml is installed in your environment

+# How to run
+ - Fill in all the required info in bot_config.yaml
+ - launch mechbot.py (works with python3, might work with python2.
+I didn't actually check at all)